Finding Position from Velocity or AccelerationExercises 41–44 giv... | Channels for Pearson+

 Initial Conditions

 Initial conditions are values that specify the state of a system at a particular time, often used to solve differential equations.
-Here, the initial condition s(0) = 0 indicates the object's position at time t = 0.
+Here, s(0) = 10 is the initial position of the object at time t = 0.
 This information is crucial for determining the constant of integration when finding the position function from the velocity function.

 Recommended video: